General Guidelines for Submission and Participation

 Participation in the festival requires the unconditional adherence to all regulations set out in these guidelines.
 Producers, distributors and other people or organisations submitting a film must ensure that any third parties connected to the production agree to its participation in the festival.
 Additional terms and conditions of participation apply for the individual sections.

-The Artistic Director of the Berlinale reserves the right to rule on any cases not provided for in these guidelines.
+The Festival Director of the Berlinale reserves the right to rule on any cases not provided for in these guidelines.

 3.3 Presence in Berlin

-The Berlinale expects the invited films’ directors and leading actors to attend the presentation of their films in Berlin, if possible.
+The Berlinale expects the invited films’ directors and main cast to attend the presentation of their films in Berlin, if possible.
 The festival is not in the position to cover travel expenses, although a certain number of hotel rooms are made available.
 The Berlinale Guest Management will take care of arrangements for your stay.

 3.4 Official Logo and Advertising